danny05158/laravel_proj/README.md

 You can also use Docker to serve the project locally.
 Install Docker on your machine following their [documentiation](https://docs.docker.com/get-docker/) and on the project root run docker-compose up.

+[] Read MOST documentation on Laravel
+    - Architecture Concepts
+    - The Basics
+    - ..
+[] Two algo PHP problems and do them in JS
+[] Website add notes sec
+[] put laravel project on heroku